 * Special Problems: Nutrition and Health Policy (FDNS 3010) 3 credits or Study Tour in Foods and Nutrition (FDNS 5710) 3 credits

 The 3000, 4000, and 5000 level courses are for undergraduate students and 6000 level courses are for graduates and honors students.
 Any of the following course prefixes can be selected: ANTH (Anthropology), BIOL (Biology), ECOL (Ecology), FANR (Forestry and Natural Resources), Foods and Nutrition (FDNS), GEOG (Geography), INTL (International Affairs), RLST (Recreation and Leisure Studies).
 (Note: INTL 4271H replaces INTL 6271.)

 Program cost includes all accommodations, field excursions, cultural events, insurance, in-country ground transportation, and many meals.
-Tuition (HOPE applies and out-of-state or non-UGA students pay in-state tuition) and airfare (optional group rate available) are additional.
+Tuition (HOPE applies and out-of-state or non-UGA students pay in-state tuition) and airfare (optional group rate, departing and returning to Los Angeles, available click here for details) are additional.
+We also strongly recommend purchasing trip cancellation insurance for these tickets (at approximately $25) and deposit deadline is March 16, 2014.
 The major international carriers permit a lay-over in Fiji or Tahiti on the return flight to the U.S. typically for minimal extra cost.